Understanding Chinese Calendars

 China developed its traditional calendar system independently from the West.
 China has two calendars which are still followed today, one based on the moon and one on the sun.

 This may seem a little complicated until you bear in mind that some Christian festivals such as Easter are still synchronized to the moon and not the sun.
-Christians developed a similarly complex calculation to the Chinese to work out the date for Easter ➚ each year.
+Christians developed a similarly complex calculation to the Chinese for calculating the date for Easter ➚ each year.

 An extra month